Last Updated on August 22, 2022 by Lori Geurin

 In fact, positive emotions are associated with more successful interactions and overall happiness in marriage.

-Summary – Smiling Benefits
+Summary – Benefits of Smiling and Laughing

 Whether young or old, the benefits of smiling for your health and relationships are too many to count.

 The simple act of putting a smile on your face can boost your mood and positively transform your day.
 People will find you even more likable when you show off those pearly whites and dazzle them with that amazing smile!